 For this studio you will be responding to these relationships and developing a site plan for a specific project brief on two sites of dddiferent natural and cultural contexts.
 Students will be developing these schemes concurrently.

-Prerequisites11884 Landscape Architecture Design 3 AND 11885 Landscape Architecture Design 4.
+Prerequisites11884 Landscape Architecture Design 3 AND 11885 Landscape Architecture Design 4 OR

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|